perdacherMartin/AppliedBioinformatics/documentation/day2.md

 	f.
 Which group is the one that contains the most Octopus sequences?

 			The group with the most ortholog Octopus sequences is in the fasta-file with the name: 111923.fa.
 This file contains 10 ortholog sequences.

+## Discussion

+We used BlastX and the longest contig from our Octopus vulgaris assembly to search for orthologs to get a feeling of the function of this protein.
+Most of our findings in this search are related to the receptor 44F, which is in general related to the calcium channel.
+A closer look at the reading frame and our blast result revealed that our contig sequence is in both ends incomplete.
+We used BlastX to search for ortholog sequences and to reveal the relationship to other known species.
+The BlastX output shows that the closest related specie is a sea snail Lottia gigantea.
+In the following we used HaMStR and Lottia gigantea as a reference to look for ortholog proteins.